Flores-JassoLab/ExtendAlign/mkmodules/mk-get_EA_coordinates/readme.txt

   s5end_extension_end: For Subject 5' end, sequence position where the nucleotides should finish to be extracted
   s3end_extension_start: For Subject 3' end, sequence position where the nucleotides should begin to be extracted
   s3end_extension_end: For Subject 3' end, sequence position where the nucleotides should finish to be extracted
-  strand: + or - code for the blastn result strandness
+  strand: + or - code for the blastn result strandness (will be required in +/- format by downstream process)
   """"

 Module parameters: